docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/bridgetalk-class.rst

 where

 Optional.
-If the value "background" is specified, the application’s main window is not brought to the front of the screen.
+If the value "background" is specified, the application's main window is not brought to the front of the screen.

 Launches the given application on the local computer.
 It is not necessary to launch an application